mozilla/extension-workshop/src/content/documentation/themes/static-themes.md

 In this article, we will walk through the steps of creating and updating a static theme, and then discuss different approaches you can take for single image, multi-image, or animated themes.

 ::: note
 A theme and browser extension functionality cannot be defined in one package, such as including a theme to complement an extension.
-You can, however, programmatically include a theme in an extension using the Theme API.
-See [Dynamic themes](/documentation/themes/dynamic-themes/).
+You can, however, programmatically include a theme in an extension using the `theme` API.
+See [Dynamic themes](/documentation/themes/dynamic-themes/) for more information.
 :::

 {% endcapture %}